 Skip to main content Skip to footer

-For effective infection control, including decontamination, it is important that new items and equipment are of suitable quality and fit for purpose.
-Reusable instruments must be compatible with the decontamination methods employed by the practice.
+For effective infection prevention and control, including decontamination, it is important that new items and equipment are of suitable quality and fit for purpose.
+Reusable items must be compatible with the decontamination methods employed by the practice.
 Single-use items, identified by the symbol shown below, are disposable and not intended to be reprocessed for use on the same or another patient.
-Note that this symbol will appear on packaging but might not be present on individual items.
+NB: This symbol will appear on packaging but might not be present on individual items.

 Single use items

-Examples of items that might have the single-use symbol include endodontic instruments, masks, matrix bands, plastic impression trays, prophy cups and brushes.
+Examples of items that might have the single-use symbol include endodontic instruments (hand and rotary), masks, matrix bands, plastic impression trays, prophy cups and brushes, and facemasks.

 The re-use of a single-use device has legal implications.
 Anyone who reprocesses or re-uses a device intended for use on a single occasion bears full responsibility for its safety and effectiveness.